trampgeek/jobe/README.md

 Octave, fp and pylint are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.
-Newer versions of openjdk are available on Ubuntu 18.04, so you may wish to replace the two openjdk-8 packages with their openjdk-10 equivalents.
+Newer versions of openjdk are available on Ubuntu 18.04, so you may wish to replace the two openjdk-8 packages with their openjdk-11 equivalents.

-If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you need to install further dependencies as follows.
-However, **this command does not work on Ubuntu 18.04** because the PHP *mcrypt* package is not supported in php 7.2.
-As a consequence, API-key authentication is not currently supported on Ubuntu 18.04.
+If you wish to use API-authentication, which is generally pointless when setting up a private Jobe server, you also need the following:

-    sudo apt install mysql-server php-mysql php-mcrypt
+    sudo apt install mysql-server php-mysql

 Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable (e.g.: acl is preinstalled in Ubuntu,